matralang/core/README.md

 ## Two tree representations

-The compact internal AST is a tuple:
+MatraJSON is the compact three-element representation emitted by parsers and used for interchange:

 ```ts
 ["tag", { role: "example" }, ["text", ["child", {}, []]]]
 ```

-The parser/process interchange representation is MatraJSON:
+The AST used by Core visitors, transformers, and renderers is object-shaped:

 ```ts
 {